 Pressureless Tennis Balls vs Pressurized Tennis Balls

 The standard tennis balls are pressurized, as we discussed above.
-However, while shopping the tennis balls, you may come to know about pressureless tennis balls.
-As the name suggests, the balls are pressureless and feel dead as right out of the package.
+However, while shopping for tennis balls, you may come to see pressureless tennis balls.
+As the name suggests, the balls are pressureless and feel dead right out of the package.
 The balls are typically made of rubber materials.

-The surface of the balls becomes softer after using them for a while.
+The surface of these balls becomes softer after using them for a while.
 As a result, they become bouncy like the pressured balls.
 They arrive with a long-term lifespan.
 While the properties of the ball sound appealing, they are actually not.
 The balls are pretty heavy and require more effort to play.
+Although they are good for beginners and practise.

-The balls also increase the chance of injuries.
+These balls can also increase the chance of injuries.
 They also don’t spin well, like the pressurized balls.
-Compared with the pressurized balls, the other variation may be affordable but not a suitable choice for a decent performance.
-That’s why professional players do not prefer pressureless tennis balls.
+Compared with the pressurized balls, the other variation may be affordable but not a suitable choice for ultimate performance.
+That’s why professional players do not prefer to use pressureless tennis balls.